levoxtrip/PKB/docs/topics/strive.md

 You become good because you are committed to get better each and every day.

 Diversify your skills?

+## Mentor
+Pick someone you really respect, be a sponge, be obsessed and see what they do, learn everything they do - what did they do, how did they do it, why did they do it.

+Answer your questions in a way your mentor would answer it.

+Assign mentors from different places - they don't need to know about it.

+Exercise Ethik - Lebron James.

 ## Next step
 Focus on the next step.